cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 The Web Component standard includes a concept called the Shadow DOM, an isolated DOM tree that encapsulates CSS styles and DOM nodes inside a custom element.
 Shadow DOM is an optional feature of a Web Component.

-When the Shadow DOM is enabled in a Web Component, it means is that CSS styles outside of the component cannot influence elements inside the component (outside of inherited CSS properties like `color` or `font-size` and CSS custom properties - [see below](#style-inheritance-and-custom-properties)).
+When the Shadow DOM is enabled in a Web Component, it means that CSS styles outside of the component cannot influence elements inside the component (outside of inherited CSS properties like `color` or `font-size` and CSS custom properties - [see below](#style-inheritance-and-custom-properties)).

-Similarly, a Web Component with Shadow DOM enabled isolates the DOM inside the component, so that, for instance, if you call `document.querySelectorAll('button')` outside the custom element, buttons inside will not be part of the `button` collection result set.
+Similarly, a Web Component with Shadow DOM enabled isolates the DOM inside the component, so that, for instance, if you call `document.querySelectorAll('button')` outside the custom element, buttons inside will not be part of the `button` array result set.
 But if you call `this.querySelector("button")` inside the custom element with only one button, then you get a reference to the component's single button element.

 The shadow DOM has two modes:
 - **open** - where the Web Component's CSS and DOM is isolated.
 In open mode, external JavaScript can still access the component's internals.
-- **closed** - where the Web Component's CSS, DOM and external JavaScript is completely isolated.
+- **closed** - where the Web Component's CSS, DOM and JavaScript is completely isolated.

 You use the `attachShadow` built-in custom element method to enable shadow DOM.
 That method's argument is an options object with a required `mode` field whose value is either `open` or `closed`.